E2nuu/itunu-automation-portfolio/README.md

   Draws Buy/Sell lines when EMA(70) is broken live and backfills signals for the last 90 days.

-> More n8n workflows coming soon...
+> More trading bots coming soon...

 ---